Robin Hood model versus Sheriff of Nottingham model: transfers in population dynamics: Understanding in

 Moreover

 thus

 Finally since we have an increase sequence of subsets, we obtain

-and the proof is completed. \end{proof} Since the norm in measure coincides with the $L^1$ for an $L^1$ function, we deduce that $T$ maps $L^1_+(I)$ into $L^1_+(I)$ into itself, and the following statements are consequences of Theorem \ref{TH3.3}, and Proposition \ref{PROP4.1}. \begin{theorem} Let Assumption \ref{ASS1.1} be satisfied.
-Then the Cauchy problem is
+and the proof is completed. \end{proof} Since the norm in the space of measure coincides with the $L^1$ norm for an $L^1$ function, we deduce that $T$ maps $L^1_+(I)$ into $L^1_+(I)$ into itself, and the following statements are consequences of Theorem \ref{TH3.3}, and Proposition \ref{PROP4.1}. \begin{theorem} Let Assumption \ref{ASS1.1} and \ref{ASS5.1} be satisfied and consider the Cauchy problem

 with